 - Inform employees of how these practices work and how their own pay is determined

 - Provide training and guidance to managers and supervisory staff directly involved in decisions about pay and benefits.

 - Discuss and agree the equal pay policy with recognised campus trade unions, prior to University Court approval.

 The University intends, through the implementation and monitoring of this policy, to avoid unfair and unlawful discrimination and to reward all staff fairly for the work to which they are appointed or promoted having regard to their job related skills, experience and competencies.
 In this way, the University aims to enhance its image and reputation as an employer.

-The findings of the equal pay audit will be reviewed by the Equality and Diversity Working Group, Gender Equality Network and the Human Resources Committee.
-Equal pay statistics will be presented annually to Human Resources Committee for consideration.
+The findings of the equal pay audit will be reviewed by the Equality and Diversity Working Group, Gender Equality Network and the People Committee.
+Equal pay statistics will be presented annually to the People Committee for consideration.

-The Director of Human Resources is responsible for implementing this policy.
+The Director of People is responsible for implementing this policy.

-Complaints or enquiries about the lack of equal pay should, in the first instance, be made to the relevant Line manager, Head of College/School/Department or Human Resources Officer.
+Complaints or enquiries about the lack of equal pay should, in the first instance, be made to the relevant Line manager, Head of College/School/Department or Senior People Partners.
 If these informal approaches do not satisfy the employee the complaint may be followed and dealt with the University grievance procedures.